Atomic-superfluid heat engines controlled by twisted light: Finite-time effects

 \section{Finite-time effects}

 In any practical implementation, the conditions are non-ideal and this leads to departures from theoretically-estimated efficiencies derived under the assumption of ideality.
-However, it is possible to analytically characterize the effect of non-ideal working conditions.
-In the present situation, there are mainly two sources of non-ideality, namely, (a) that the isentropic steps may not be completely adiabatic, and (b) that the isochoric steps require infinite time, i.e., quasi-static operation in order to reach full thermalization of the polaritonic particle numbers.
-The second is critical: full thermalization to the phonon bath would require an isochore much longer than $\gamma_m^{-1}$, comparable to the persistent-current lifetime, which would compromise the condensate.
+However, it is possible to analytically characterize the effect of certain non-ideal working conditions.
+In the present situation, there are mainly two sources of non-ideality, namely, (a) that the isentropic steps may not be completely adiabatic, and (b) that the isochoric steps require finite operating times for practical implementation.
+The second one is critical: full thermalization with the phonon bath would require an isochore over the timescale $\gamma_m^{-1}$, i.e., comparable to the persistent-current lifetime, which would compromise the condensate.
 Hence, realistic operation necessarily involves incomplete thermalization.